Health issues in athletics

-Health issues of athletics concern the health and well-being of athletes who participate in an organized sport.
-If athletes are physically and mentally underdeveloped, they are susceptible to mental or physical problems.
-Athletes trying to improve their performance in sports can harm themselves by overtraining, adopting eating habits that damage them physically or psychologically, and using steroids or supplements.
+The health issues of athletics concern athletes' physical and mental well-being in organized sport.
+If athletes are physically or mentally underdeveloped, they are susceptible to various problems.
+Efforts to improve performance can lead to harm from overtraining or adopting eating habits that damage them physically or psychologically, such as using steroids or supplements.

-Female Athlete Triad
+Female athlete triad

-The Female Athlete Triad is a condition among women that consists of three related health irregularities: disordered eating habits, irregular menstruation, and premature bone loss or osteoporosis.
+The female athlete triad is a condition among women that consists of three related health irregularities: disordered eating habits, irregular menstruation, and premature bone loss or osteoporosis.
 The term was coined in the early 1990s when researchers from the National Institutes of Health noticed unusual health patterns among female athletes.
 These researchers observed increases in eating habit disorders in young female athletes.
-Exercising intensely while getting inadequate nutrition can lead to amenorrhea - or irregular menstrual cycles - which in turn can lead to osteoporosis.
-The factors that can lead to developing triad syndrome, come from things like frequent weigh-ins and consequences for any weight gain.
-Sports that emphasize a low body weight and lean physique, like gymnastics and running, can increase the risk of developing female athlete triad syndrome.
+Exercising intensely while getting inadequate nutrition can lead to amenorrhea—or irregular menstrual cycles—which in turn can lead to osteoporosis.
+Factors that can lead to developing triad syndrome include frequent weigh-ins and consequences for any weight gain.
+Sports that emphasize a low body weight and lean physique, like gymnastics and running, can increase the risk of developing the female athlete triad syndrome.

+Gender difference in athletes

+Salk discusses gender difference in depression, noting that female athletes are more affected than male athletes.
+Zhang writes about the challenges female athletes face related to depression and notes that women's track and field has the highest percent for depression among athletes.
+Zhang also talks about how female athletes are more likely to have depression than male athletes.

-Competitive Thinness
+Competitive thinness

 Female athletes tend to compare themselves to their competitors, which is another factor for athletes to develop female athlete triad.
 Competitive thinness is a term used when athletes compare themselves to their rivals who are performing better than them.
 When athletes begin to compare themselves to their competitors and notice the athletes who are performing better than them are thinner, it can lead to a weight loss mentality.
 Another risk factor to competitive thinness is related to revealing uniforms.
 For aesthetic sports, these uniforms are normally very tight, which shows off the athletes' body.
 These uniforms can cause athletes to develop unhealthy body comparisons.